pranavadarsh95/CodingQuestions/resources/MultiThreading.md

     Parameters:
 corePoolSize - number of threads  are initially created and keep in the pool, even if they are idle.

 maximumPoolSize - the maximum number of threads to allow in the pool.
-If number of thread are == corePoolSize and queue is also full then new threads are created (till its les than 'maxPoolSize')
-Excess Thread, will remain in pool, this is not shutdown or if allowCoreThreadTimeOut set to true, then excess thread get terminated after remain idle for KeepAliveTime
+If number of thread are == corePoolSize and queue is also full then new threads are created (till its less than 'maxPoolSize') Excess Thread, will remain in pool, this is not shutdown or if allowCoreThreadTimeOut set to true, then excess thread get terminated after remain idle for KeepAliveTime

 allowcoreThreadTimeOut - [EXPLICITLY we have to set this in object to make keepAliveTime considerable] If this property is set to TRUE (by default its false), idle thread kept Alive till time specified by 'keepAliveTime'